Almost Optimal Variance-Constrained Best Arm Identification: Proof of Upper Bound

 The third inequality results from Hoeffding's inequality.
-The summation can be upper bounded by the integral is due to the fact that the integrand is convex and decreasing in the bounds of integration, which can be derived by using similar techniques as in Lemma \ref{integral}.
+The summation can be upper bounded by the integral is due to the fact that the integrand is convex and decreasing within the range of integration, which can be derived by using similar techniques as in Lemma \ref{integral}.
 Similarly, for $ i=i^\star $, we have